IndiraBobburi/accident-severity-prediction/README.md

 6. Run the app
 > $python3 app/main.py

-7. Open the port on browser and use the site.
+7. Open the port on browser and use the site
 > localhost:5000

 8. Sample test data has been provided in sample_test_dataset.txt for your reference for testing.